An important part of the role of the SCENZ group is to maintain lists of medical and nurse practitioners and psychiatrists.

-A person will also be able to contact the SCENZ group directly for help to find a medical practitioner if they do not want to speak to their own medical practitioner about assisted dying.
+A person will also be able to contact the SCENZ group for help to find a medical practitioner through the Te Whatu Ora Clinical Team, if they do not want to speak to their own medical practitioner about assisted dying.

 Medical and nurse practitioners who wish to be on the SCENZ lists can register their interest when signing up for the IT system for the assisted dying service.
 If you need information about how to register in the IT platform, please email [email protected].

 The SCENZ lists and information held will be secure.
-The lists will be drawn on by the SCENZ group, who will work with the Assisted Dying Service secretariat at the Ministry, to connect eligible people with practitioners as required.
+The lists will be drawn on by the SCENZ group, who will work with the Clinical Advisor team at Te Whatu Ora, to connect eligible people with practitioners as required.